0xKheops/webmail4dev/README.md

 For now, the application isn't available as an executable binary.

-The process for running the app is the following :
+The process for installing the app is the following :

+* make sure [nodejs](https://nodejs.org/en/) is installed
-* clone the repository locally
+* download clone the repository locally
 * run the following commands :

 ```bash